the media about environmental

 Despite the simplistic result, the readers/viewers will tend to think that they have been fully informed on the issue.
 This is especially the case with video and television, which are such powerful media that makes people feel they’ve “seen it with their own eyes.”
 It is easy to manipulate an audience because of that.

 In a magazine video we see a man using a reading box to protect him against the fumes from a book.
-A colorful calendar hangs on the wall behind him, which many social media commenters thought “proved” that his sensitivity was not real.
-They had not been told he had spent three months offgassing the calendar, page by page.
+A colorful calendar hangs on the wall behind him, which many social media commenters thought “proved” that his MCS was not real.
+They were not told he had spent three months offgassing the calendar, page by page.

 If at all possible, talk to the journalist before you agree to an interview.
 You have the right not to agree to be interviewed.
 Even if you’ve already said “yes” you can still change your mind once you learn more.
 You are not obligated.